What does your child learn at school each day? Find information about our curriculum subjects here.

 10-11 Year 6 (YR6)

 The number of pupils on roll and the number of children in each year group govern the arrangement of the classes.
 This can change from year to year.
 It is desirable to keep the Key Stages separate but it is not always possible.
 Class sizes are kept as balanced as possible.
-Within each class, pupils are taught individually, as a group, or as a whole class but always according to their needs and abilities.
+Within each class, pupils are taught individually, as a group, or as a whole class but always according to their needs and level of attainment.

 All children between the ages of 5 and 11 study the National Curriculum.
 Reception children follow the Early Years Foundation Stage Programme.